manhart/packer-templates/README.md

 ```

-The completed virtual machine (Virtualbox) is available on [Vagrant Cloud](https://app.vagrantup.com/manhart/boxes/lamp).
+The pre-built virtual machine (Virtualbox) is available on [Vagrant Cloud](https://app.vagrantup.com/manhart/boxes/lamp).
 To start the virtual machine you need [VirtualBox](https://www.virtualbox.org/wiki/Downloads) at least v6.1.40 and [Vagrant](https://developer.hashicorp.com/vagrant/downloads) at least v2

 Use the pre-built virtual machine by changing to a directory such as dev.local and initialize the box with Vagrant: